flightaware/firestarter/README.md

 effort.
 To prevent bloat, flights and positions older than 48 hours are automatically dropped from the table.

+### db-summarizer
+The db-summarizer is a simplified version of the db-updater that only uses the flights table in sqlite.
+It reads Firehose data from a Kafka topic, writes it to the sqlite database and then writes flights that have been canceled or arrived to a Kafka topic.
+It is intended that the topic written by the db-summarizer will be consumed by an instance of the s3-exporter.

 ### s3-exporter
 The s3-exporter service reads Kafka records produced by the connector service and writes them to files in S3.
 The files in S3 will each contain a threshold number of Kafka records